Charles Schwab Day Trading

 Website

-Schwab has many useful trading tools, and all of them are free.
-The broker’s website can place trades for many types of securities, like stocks, options, ETFs, and bonds.
+Schwab offers many helpful trading tools, and all of them are free.
+First is the broker’s website, which can place trades for many types of securities, including stocks, options, ETFs, and fixed-income products.

 There is a trade bar at the bottom of the screen.
 It shows market indexes and trading data for a selected ticker symbol.
-But you can’t place trades from the bar.
-If you click on the trade link, you will go to a page where you can submit the order.
-One thing we liked about Schwab's trade bar is the small pop-up chart with different time frames.
+However, trades cannot be placed there.
+If you click on the trade link, you will be taken to a web page where you can place the order.
+What we really liked about Schwab’s trade bar was the ability to show a small pop-up chart with several time frames.

 thinkorswim

-One feature we liked is the Trade & Probability calculator that comes with the order ticket.
-It shows the risk-reward outcome at different dates, which you can change.
+One feature we really liked on Schwab’s platform during our test was the Trade & Probability calculator built into the order ticket.
+It shows possible profit and loss at different dates, which you can adjust.

-Other good features include Recognia for technical analysis, a security screener, and CNBC business news. thinkorswim also allows direct routing for orders.
+Other helpful tools on the platform include Recognia for technical analysis, a stock screener, and CNBC business news. thinkorswim also offers direct-access routing.

 Free Charles Schwab Account